Provide skilled, compassionate care in a field with huge a demand for your talent. Learn about Ursuline’s bachelor’s degree in nursing below.

 Careers: BSN Undergraduate Nursing Program

-Ursuline's Breen School brilliant graduates have led to a 100% job placement rate, post-licensure.
+Ursuline's Breen School boasts a 100% job placement rate, post-licensure, and an NCLEX (national nurse licensing exam) passage rate consistently over 90%.
 Because of extensive faculty contacts, students secure excellent field placements as undergraduates and these often lead to full-time jobs in Cleveland's top hospitals after graduation.
 As the national nursing shortage grows, so will demand for competent, compassionate professionals practiced in teamwork and problem solving.

 Nurses today work autonomously in a variety of acute care hospitals, long-term care facilities, and community-based agencies.
 As a nurse, you might choose to pursue a career as one of the following: